Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: Posterior inference for MRMM

 \section{Posterior inference for MRMM}

-Given a dataset $\XX=\{x_1,\dotsc,x_n\}$ from MRMM, we are interested in the posterior distribution $\pgiven{G, \zz, \mRate, \thin}{\XX}$, summarizing information about the component weights and locations (through $G$), and the cluster assignments (through $\zz$).
-We construct a Markov chain Monte Carlo (MCMC) sampler to simulate from it.
-Our sampler is an auxiliary variable Gibbs sampler, that for computational reasons, also imputes the thinned events $\Gt$.
-The sampler proceeds by sequentially updating the latent variables $\mRate, \thin, \G, \Gt$ and $\zz$ according to their conditional posterior distributions.
-Among these, the most challenging steps are updating $\G$ and $\Gt$: both of these are variable-dimension objects, where not just the values but also the cardinality of the sets must be sampled.
-Given \matern events $\G$, sampling $\Gt$ resembles the sampling problem from \citet{rao2017matern}, where the \matern realization was completely observed.
-However, our modified prior on $F$ (where $|F|$ must be greater than $0$) requires some care, and we provide a different and cleaner derivation of this update step using Campbell's theorem~\citep{kingman1992poisson}.
-Updating $\G$ given the rest is more challenging, and we further augment our MCMC state space with an independent Poisson process $\Ft$, and then update the triplet $(\G, \Gt, \Ft)$ to $(\G^*, \Gt^*, \Ft^*)$ using a `relabeling' process that keeps the union unchanged.
-This approach is simpler than reversible-jump or birth-death approaches, with the augmented Poisson intensity trading-off mixing and computation, and forming the only new parameter.
+Given a dataset $\XX=\{x_1,\dotsc,x_n\}$ modeled with MRMM, the posterior distribution $\pgiven{G, \zz, \mRate, \thin}{\XX}$ summarizes information about the component weights and locations (through $G$), and the cluster assignments (through $\zz$).
+We construct a Markov chain Monte Carlo (MCMC) sampler to simulate from this.
+Our sampler also imputes the thinned events $\Gt$, and proceeds by sequentially updating $\mRate, \thin, \G, \Gt$ and $\zz$ according to their conditional posterior distributions.
+Given the pair $(\G,\Gt)$, updating the remaining variables is fairly straightforward, and we show how the latent Poisson structure makes updating these variables relatively easy too.
 Below, we present full details of the Gibbs steps.